zw963/asuswrt-merlin-transparent-proxy/README.md

 - A VPS server which can access outer world. (or service)
 - A router which can install merlin.
 (I think OpenWRT is the same after some user-defined)
-- Support opkg package manager to install needed software.
+- Support opkg package manager to install needed software in router.
+(Merlin is satisfied)
+- A local ssh client which can login to router.

 ## Feature